dario-vega/demo-lab-baggage/functions-fn/README.md

-# Best Practice Using Functions and NoSQLCS
+# Best Practice Using Functions and NoSQL

 **Authorizing with Resource Principal**